Swewi/TestingSTPknowledge/README.md

 Firefox - Works well, looks good, can't find any issues.

 Opera GX - Works well, looks good, can't find any issues.

-I haven't been able to check Safari.
-It won't install on this laptop.

 # Deployment